Transplant tourists from at least 20 countries worldwide travel to China for organs.

 The illegality of it:

-- China is officially admitting to be harvesting organs of executed prisoners, but since for example in 2008 it executed a medical scientist just for sharing medical secrets with Taiwan, it means some of these people do not deserve a death sentence in the least, and anyone supporting this side of it is still supporting the harvesting of organs from people unfairly killed based on the democratic legal system.
+China is officially admitting to be harvesting organs of executed prisoners, but since in 2008 it executed a medical scientist just for sharing medical secrets with Taiwan, it means some of these people do not deserve a death sentence in the least, and anyone supporting this side of it is still supporting the harvesting of organs from people unfairly killed based on a democratic legal system.

 Contact the authors: